-Description of progress towards measured student goals:
+• Description of progress towards measured student goals:

-- 1. Included in the goals that were met in 22-23 SY were zero suspensions and expulsions, the adoption of fully aligned CCSS and ELD content standards, ELA and Math Curriculum, and access to a broad course of study. iReady Reading and Math growth also increased YOY, in addition to a 11% EL reclassification rate.
-Parent satisfaction in school safety and connectedness increased, as did the percentage of students who reported a positive school climate that feels connected.
-The growth areas indicated in our 22-23 data include academic growth, average daily attendance rate, EL reclassification, and students feeling greater connection to our school. - 2.
-Students took the CAASPP and ELPAC.
+- 1. Included in the goals that were met in 23-242-23 SY were\zere low\suspension rate, zero s and expulsions, the adoption of fully aligned CCSS and ELD content standards, ELA and Math Curriculum, and access to a broad course of study. iReady Reading and Math growth also increased YOY, in addition to a 11% EL reclassification rate.
+Parent and Teacher engagement increased, and we chose to use the California Healthy Kids Survey for students, families and the staff.
+We saw an increase from 13% to 40% in response rate to family survey, and our chronic absenteeism rate fell from 32.6% to 14%!satisfaction in school safety and connectedness increased, as did the percentage of students who reported a positive school climate that feels connected.
+The growth areas indicated in our 23-242-23 data include academic growth, average daily attendance rate, parent safety and engagment rates, and growth in school-wide events to keep building a strong school community.EL reclassification, and students feeling greater connection to our school. - 2.1.\\\Students took the CAASPP and ELPAC.
 Pupil achievement was measured by statewide testing and for EL's, the ELPAC.
 Even though achievement targets were not met, we see growth in student learning.
-Standardized testing is still an area for continued improvement. - 3.
-SVA's average daily attendance rate increased from 86.78% to 91.27% in the 22-23 school year.
-SVA's chronic absenteeism rate decreased from 51.5% down to 32.6%.
+Standardized testing is still an area for continued improvement. - 3.2.
+SVA's average daily attendance rate increased from 91.27% to 94.13% in the 23-24 school year.
+SVA's chronic absenteeism rate decreased from to 32.6% to 14%.
 SVA is proud of the continued progress in this area, and identified the following areas as focuses and areas of improvement: